advancedtelematic/quickcheck-state-machine/README.md

 race conditions -- which normally can be tricky to test for.
 It works as
 follows:

-  1. generate a list of commands that will act as a sequential prefix for the parallel program (think of this as an initialisation bit that setups up some state);
+  1. generate a list of actions that will act as a sequential prefix for the parallel program (think of this as an initialisation bit that setups up some state);

-  2. generate two lists of commands that will act as parallel suffixes;
+  2. generate two lists of actions that will act as parallel suffixes;

   3. execute the prefix sequentially;

-  4. execute the suffixes in parallel and gather the a trace (or history) of invocations and responses of each command;
+  4. execute the suffixes in parallel and gather the a trace (or history) of invocations and responses of each action;

-  5. try to find a possible sequential interleaving of command invocations and responses that respects the post-conditions.
+  5. try to find a possible sequential interleaving of action invocations and responses that respects the post-conditions.

 The last step basically tries to find